Phibro Animal Health

 Phibro Animal Health Corporation is an American animal health and mineral nutrition company.
 Its products include antibacterials, anticoccidials, anthelmintics, as well as animal nutrition and vaccines for livestock.

 The company operates through three segments Mineral Nutrition, Performance Materials, and Animal Health, from which most of its revenue is derived.
 The company operates in the United States, Latin America, Canada, Europe, Middle East, Africa, and Asia-Pacific.
 It is incorporated in Delaware.

 History

-The company was founded in 1946 as Phillip Brothers Chemicals, Inc.
+The company was founded in 1946 as Philipp Brothers Chemicals, Inc.

 In 1974, it acquired Koffolk, an animal nutrition company based in Israel.